ymgw55/BookPageSplit/README.md

 # BookPageSplit

-This repository provides a script to determine the part of a book to be assigned in reading circle.
+This repository provides a script to determine the part of a book to be assigned in a reading circle.

-## package
+## Package
 This repository use [Python Fire](https://github.com/google/python-fire).
 Install as follows:

 ```bash